NOTICE OF INTENT TO ADOPT AMENDMENTS TO THE GEORGIA STATE BOARD OF ACCOUNTANCY RULES, CHAPTER 20, AND NOTICE OF PUBLIC HEARING.

 - Click on the License Renewal link to begin the renewal process.

-- Pay your renewal fee(s) using your MasterCard or Visa on our secure server.
+- Pay your late renewal fee(s) using your MasterCard or Visa on our secure server.

 - Print your receipt of payment.